softwareQinc/qpp/INSTALL.md

   Python 3 wrapper
 - [MATLAB](https://www.mathworks.com/products/matlab/) compiler shared
   libraries and include header files, in case you want to enable interoperability with MATLAB.
-If enabled, allows applications build with **Quantum++** to save/load **Quantum++** matrices and vectors to/from MATLAB.
+If enabled, allows applications built with **Quantum++** to save/load **Quantum++** matrices and vectors to/from MATLAB.
-  The locations of the MATLAB compiler shared libraries and header files are platform-specific, e.g., under Linux, they may be located under `/usr/local/MATLAB/R2021a/bin/glnxa64` and `/usr/local/MATLAB/R2021a/extern/include`, respectively.
-On your platform the locations may of course differ.

 ---